Uranium in Namibia

 The company's Husab uranium project includes the Ida Dome 20 km south, with 9600 tU inferred resource at 0.02% (contiguous with Reptile's Ongalo).

 The definitive feasibility study involved the project's zones 1&2, and showed a production cost of US$ 32/lb U3O8 including royalties, marketing and transport, with capital cost of $1.66 billion.
 The study envisages mining of 15 million tonnes of ore per year from two separate open pits to feed a processing plant producing 5770 tU per year.
 The Ministry of Mines and Energy approved the mining licence in November 2011, and in January and July 2011 the Ministry of Environment and Tourism gave environmental approval for the mine and related works to subsidiary Swakop Uranium, which holds some of the tenements.
 Water supply and labour agreements were signed in April 2014.
-Mining commenced in May 2014.
-A 1500 t/day sulphuric acid plant is expected on line at the end of 2015.
-Additional acid may be imported.
+Mine development commenced in May 2014.
+A 1500 t/day sulfuric acid plant is built and additional acid may be imported.
+Late in 2016, water supply was a problem, and 140 million tonnes of overburden had been moved.
+The EPC contract was the largest for any African mine.
+First production was at the end of 2016.

 In November 2012 the Namibian government’s Epangelo Mining Company Ltd agreed to buy a 10% interest in Swakop Uranium for $213 million, funded by the vendor and to be repaid from dividends**.
 While CGN-URC is majority shareholder, some of the production will be sold on world markets.